abhiguptame/Software-Architecture-Patterns/README.md

 - Serverless
 - Peer-to-peer

+#### Monolith:
+- Single Executable

+#### Monolith: Advantages
+- Easy to understand, implement, and test
+- Easy deployment
+- Ideal for limited scope

+#### Monolith: Disadvantages
+- Tight coupling
+- Easily leads to complex code
+- One size fits all for every subdomain

 ## 2. Application Structure Patterns:
 - Single executable
 - Can be part of a larger application landscape